2020 American Board & Academy of Psychoanalysis (ABAPsa) book award winner!

 Groundbreaking and inspiring, Beyond Psychotherapy will be essential reading for psychoanalysts, psychoanalytic psychotherapists and all other therapists seeking a radically innovative approach.
 It will also be a valuable text for scholars and students of psychoanalytic studies, social sciences, philosophy and the history of ideas.

-About the Author.
-Prefatory Note; Chapter 1: Introducing praxis: Why 'radical' and why 'beyond'?; Chapter 2: Free-associative praxis against interpretation; Chapter 3: Notes on becoming a psychoanalyst; Chapter 4: Psychoanalytic discoveries: Sexuality and deathfulness; Chapter 5: The psychoanalytic leap and the necessity of revolution; References; Index
+About the author.
+Prefatory note; Chapter 1: Introducing praxis: Why 'radical' and why 'beyond'?; Chapter 2: Free-associative praxis against interpretation; Chapter 3: Notes on becoming a psychoanalyst; Chapter 4: Psychoanalytic discoveries: Sexuality and deathfulness; Chapter 5: The psychoanalytic leap and the necessity of revolution; Notes; Bibliography; Index